unsignedzero/PowerAnalyze/REPORT.md

 ### Objective #

+The goal is to use Support Vector Machines (SVM) to classify different power traces of computer systems using the mean, median and related functions.
+This was mostly done in R, as it provides all the features, SVM library, easy graph output and efficient access and manipulation of lists.

+### Code Base Objective #

 The goal of this code base is to take a collection of power traces, summarize each individual trace using the mean or some other mathematical function, run that thought one of support vector machines (SVM) built into R, in this